gdwnldsKSC/WinQEMU/ReadMe.md

 This will now automatically, after following those steps, build pthreadVC3.dll inside the debug target folder as well, which is now required to run.

+From a bash shell (or WSL) run ./hxtool -h < qemu-options.hx > qemu-options.h

+Rebaselined on upstream vl.c which now (as of a few iterations ago) uses that header instead of declaring all the enum and help files in source to allow them to remain in sync and export of current version documentation easier.

+This will need to be re-done every time there is a change/feature added to these functions, but for ease of use I will be supplying a working version of qemu-options.h in my repository.

+qemu-options generated QEMU_OPTIONS_net must be modified to avoid macro expansion issues in MSVC C Preprocessor currently.

 # Included precompiled images/binaries

 Folder TESTFILES contains working bios image and 'small' BSD disk with not much on it